 Make a commitment

 While an online conference is designed to free you from the constraints of face-to-face conferencing, you still have to make a commitment to participate in the discussions.
-In setting up this summit, we have included a number of ways to stay up to date, including a daily email update.
+In setting up this event, we have included a number of ways to stay up to date, including a daily email update.
 We would still recommend that you set aside some time not only to review and participate in discussions but also to review the resources created by presenters, so that you may participate effectively.

 Be realistic with your time

-We want participants to gain the most out of the online summit.
+We want participants to gain the most out of the online conference.
 Be realistic with your time.
 It might not be possible for you to participate in every session.
 Weigh up your time and focus on the topics you are most interested in or the ones to which you feel you can make the greatest contribution.
 Remember all the webinars hosted by ALT will be recorded, so there is an opportunity to review the other topics at a later date.

 Keep other participants in mind